MPAS-Dev/compass/latest/_sources/developers_guide/framework.rst.txt

 Symlinks
 ^^^^^^^^

-You can also create your own symlinks that aren't input files (e.g. for a README file that the user might want to have available) using :py:func:`compass.io.symlink()`:
+You can create your own symlinks that aren't input files (e.g. for a README file that the user might want to have available) using :py:func:`compass.io.symlink()`: